What is Integrative and Functional Medical Nutrition Therapy?

 Integrative and Functional Medical Nutrition Therapy is based on the integrated conceptual framework radial.
-The center of the radial, represents individualized care.
-Our diet plays an influential role in health and disease and can greatly affect the five keys that make up the outer ring of the radial.
-These five keys are: lifestyle, systems (signs & symptoms), core imbalances, metabolic pathways, and Biomarkers.
+The center of the radial represents individualized care.
+Our diet and unique genetic make-up play an influential role in health and disease and can greatly affect the five keys that make up the outer ring of the radial.
+These five keys are food, lifestyle & environment; systems biology; nutrition, signs & symptoms; metabolic pathways; and biomarkers.

-Nutrition genomics examines how the diet can influence gene expression and therefore increase or decrease the susceptibility to certain diseases.
-Since the human Genome project in 2003, Registered Dietitian Nutritionists (RDN) have been able to utilize genetic information to further the nutrition assessment, where only family history was used in the past to identify an increased risk to a disease.
+Nutritional genomics examines how the diet can influence gene expression and therefore increase or decrease the susceptibility to certain diseases.
+Since the Human Genome project in 2003, Registered Dietitian Nutritionists (RDN) have been able to utilize genetic information to further the nutrition assessment, where only family history was used in the past to identify an increased risk to diseases.

 “Nutritional Genomics concentrates on the effect our genes have on our risk of disease and dysfunction that can be mitigated by nutritional intervention, as well as the impact our food, nutrition, stress, and toxins have on the expression of our genes.
 It is the umbrella term that includes nutrigenetics, nutrigenomics, and nutritional epigenomics.